 After a few years running a small sustainability-focused nonprofit, I committed to becoming a writer.
 I co-authored a guide for teens whose parents have cancer, worked as the a senior editor of a food magazine, and taught writing to Pakistani graduate students and professors through the University of Utah’s U.S.-Pakistan Center for Advanced Studies in Water.

 As a freelance writer, I’ve told stories of my first ice climbing competition, the snow-packed Run Through Time marathon, former CO Governor John Hickenlooper’s brewing history, and why my spirituality is inspired by Carl Sagan.

-Today, I live in Park City, Utah, where I live with my husband and daughter.
-I’m the Head of Copy for Backcountry.com, and I’m also working on a Moon Travel Guide to Salt Lake City, Park City, and the Wasatch (out Fall 2020).
+Today, I live in Park City, Utah, where I live with my family.
+I’m the Managing Editor at Cotopaxi.com and I’m also working on two more Moon Travel Guides to Utah and Utah’s national parks.

 Hi Maya, my name is s h e r i e.
 I now live in Sugarhouse I just read your article beyond a shadow of a drought.
 What a beautiful article you’ve written here.
 I’m 80.
 Been around a few.
 Spend a lot of time in southern Utah hiking and backpacking getting lost.
 Your article touched a soft spot with me.
 Thank you for sharing your heart.
 I hear that a lot of alfalfa we produce in our state ends up in China.
 What a shame.
 Perhaps it takes Someone Like You to stand up for us.
 I hope so.
 Good luck.
 Sherie